Let me be really clear about one thing:

 9. FAQs (Optional)

-Address common questions or concerns that potential clients may have about your services.
-This helps them overcome any doubts or hesitations, so they can move on to the inquiry stage.
+Doing this helps them overcome any doubts or hesitations, so they can move on to the inquiry stage.

 10. Final call to action